diging/giles-eco-docker/README.md

 ## User Accounts

 You should now be able to sign in to Giles using your selected sign in provider.
 After the first time, you've signed in, log out again.
 Then sign in as admin and approve your user account under "Users" (the thumbs-up button at the end of a user row).
 You can make a user admin by clicking the key icon.

+## Note
+If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` could fix it.